ryanpdwyer/sigutils/README.rst

     :target: https://travis-ci.org/ryanpdwyer/sigutils

-"A set of utility functions for signal processing."
+A set of utility functions for signal processing.

 Features